 '''

 (send-message-to-window x y message) → any/c

-x : (integer-in -10000 10000)
+x : position-integer?

-y : (integer-in -10000 10000)
+y : position-integer?

 message : any/c

 '''

 Finds the frontmost top-level window at (x, y) in global coordinates.
 If a window is there, this function calls the window's on-message method, providing message as the method's argument; the result of the function call is the result returned by the method.
 If no Racket window is at the given coordinates, or if it is covered by a non-Racket window at (x, y), #f is returned.